GeoVaz09/E-wish/README.md

 # E-wish

-E-wish is a project to send wishes to family and loved ones.
+<strong>E-wish</strong> is a project to send wishes to family and loved ones.
 No Registration required!!
-Just add the the fields and a link is made, ready to be sent to the recipients.
-Currently it is built in flask (for Backend) and some Html, CSS (for Frontend).
-Later on there will be added more into it.
+Just add the fields and a link is made, ready to be sent to the recipients.
+Currently it is built in Flask (for Backend) and some HTML, CSS (for Frontend).
+Later on there will be more added into it.

-Thanks to @ammarsaa (https://uiverse.io/ammarsaa/chatty-firefox-25) and @iZOXVL (https://uiverse.io/iZOXVL/wise-goat-75 ) for the UI code from UIVERCE.
-It was super helpfull.
+Thanks to <a href="https://uiverse.io/ammarsaa/chatty-firefox-25" target="_blank">@ammarsaa</a> for the UI code from UIVERCE.
+It was super helpful.

-This is a project for Arcade.
+This is a project for <a href="https://hackclub.com/arcade/?param=slack" target="_blank">Arcade</a> by George Vazakas.